Support to achieve ISO 50001 certification as a route to ESOS compliance, energy champion training.

 Over 90 energy savings opportunities were identified through the training sessions and ISO 50001 certification was achieved in September 2015.

 A total of 20 days training, at a total cost of £20k, was delivered by JRP Solutions.
-Bristol Water aims to reduce energy consumption by 2.5% from behavioural change alone and believe this is achievable based on evidence of results achieved with other JRP customers.
-The potential savings based on Bristol Water’s energy expenditure of close to £9m pa is therefore £225k pa.
+Bristol Water aimed to reduce energy consumption by 2.5% from behavioural change alone and believed this to be achievable based on evidence of results achieved with other JRP customers.
+The potential savings based on Bristol Water's energy expenditure was therefore £225k/year.

 “The support that JRP gave us was invaluable in us achieving ISO50001 certification.
 The training programmes they delivered engaged our staff in energy saving in a really meaningful way.”
 Martin Berry, Water Resources Planning Manager, Bristol Water